 The two remaining baskets were filled with more quilts and some fluffy pillows.
 It all adds color and texture, pulls in the blue slipper chairs, and last but not least, makes me smile.

 I put the cotton boll trees out in the fall, used them for Christmas, and decided to leave them out for winter.
-The bolls remind me of snow and they add a bit of texture to the creamware.
-The creamware stayed the same because I really do love it on those shelves.
+The bolls remind me of snow and they add a bit of texture to the ironstone.
+The ironstone stayed the same, because I really do love it on those shelves.

 Big pine cones, another blue quilt and neutral pillows finished everything off on the other side of the room.

 The Hearth and Hand pitcher was a Christmas gift from my daughter and is the perfect neutral accent for the coffee table.
 I wanted white flowers but the selection at Kroger wasn’t very good…so I made do with what they had.
 They are alive and fresh…and right now that’s the most important thing!